 The resurrection is the central and most important fact of the Christian church.
 Jesus based all of His claims to be God and the only Savior of the world on His promise of resurrection three days after He was crucified.

-Matthew 20:17-19 As Jesus was going up to Jerusalem, he took the twelve disciples aside privately and told them what was going to happen to him.
-18 Listen, he said, were going up to Jerusalem, where the Son of Man will be betrayed to the leading priests and the teachers of religious law.
+As Jesus was going up to Jerusalem, he took the twelve disciples aside privately and told them what was going to happen to him.
+Listen, he said, were going up to Jerusalem, where the Son of Man will be betrayed to the leading priests and the teachers of religious law.
 They will sentence him to die.
-19 Then they will hand him over to the Romans to be mocked, flogged with a whip, and crucified.
-But on the third day he will be raised from the dead.
-(NLT)
+Then they will hand him over to the Romans to be mocked, flogged with a whip, and crucified.
+But on the third day he will be raised from the dead. ~Matthew 20:17-19 (NLT)

 Paul wrote to the church at Corinth that our central hope of eternal life is based on the fact that Jesus did raise from the dead.
 If He had not, then all of us would still be in our sins; and we would have no hope of eternal life.

-1 Corinthians 15:3-7 I passed on to you what was most important and what had also been passed on to me.
+I passed on to you what was most important and what had also been passed on to me.
 Christ died for our sins, just as the Scriptures said.
-4 He was buried, and he was raised from the dead on the third day, just as the Scriptures said.
-5 He was seen by Peter and then by the Twelve.
-6 After that, he was seen by more than 500 of his followers at one time, most of whom are still alive, though some have died.
+He was buried, and he was raised from the dead on the third day, just as the Scriptures said.
+He was seen by Peter and then by the Twelve.
+After that, he was seen by more than 500 of his followers at one time, most of whom are still alive, though some have died.
 7 Then he was seen by James and later by all the e apostles.
-8 Last of all, as though I had been born at the wrong time, I also saw him.
-(NLT)
+8 Last of all, as though I had been born at the wrong time, I also saw him. ~1 Corinthians 15:3-7 (NLT)

 The Resurrection of Jesus Christ being an established fact of history—no person should have any hesitancy in accepting the gospel narrative of this event as factual, reliable, and certain.

-NEXT: See the following articles which continue your discover of the facts regarding Jesus of Nazareth and the certainty that He lived, died, and rose from the dead.
+See the following articles which will also help in your discovery of facts regarding Jesus of Nazareth and the certainty that He lived, died, and rose from the dead.

 The Historical Record of Jesus Life from Secular Sources